RMIT-COSC1127-1125-AI21/AI21-DOC/FAQ-PACMAN.md

 ```

 This could be a deal breaker and could move your heuristic performance from 30secs to 1sec.

+## In Q7, can I take a heuristic from elsewhere (e.g., Google) and implement it?

+The objective of the exercise is NOT to program in Python a solution that somebody else has invented/created.
+The fact is that we are not testing Python here or even coding skills per se alone.
+We are learning how to come up/create good heuristics ourselves, by thinking about the domain at hand and the way search works.

+What we are interested in assessing for this question is your ability to understand what heuristics are and design them yourself.
+As a result, while searching online for heuristics **in general** would be fine (but we doubt useful here if you read the book), searching for a heuristic, even at a conceptual level, for this particular problem is definitively **not** OK.

+Think about what some relaxations of the problem are, and how you might design a heuristic from those.
+There are a number of quite simple heuristics that do quite well, as well as some more sophisticated ones.

 -----------------
 # Project 2